Laws of the Indies: Effects on town planning

 These rules are part of a body of 148 regulations configuring any settlement according to the rule of Spain and its colonies.
 This continued as a precedent in all towns under Spanish control until the relinquishing of the land to others, as in the case of the American colonies and their growth.
 The Laws of the Indies are still used as an example to design guidelines for communities today.

 The Laws specify many details of towns.
 A plan is made centered on a Plaza Mayor (main square) of size within specified limits, from which twelve straight streets are built in a rectilinear grid.
 The directions of the streets are chosen according to the prevailing winds, to protect the Plaza Mayor.
 The guidelines recommend a hospital for non-contagious cases near the church, and one for contagious diseases further away.

 Most townships founded in any part of the Spanish Empire in America before the various parts became independent countries were planned according to the Laws.
 These include many townships with Spanish names located in what is now the United States.
 The creation of a central square and rectilinear grid of streets was different from the haphazard and organic growth that led to meandering streets in many old townships in Iberia.

+Laws in the Viceroyalty of New Spain

+In the Viceroyalty of New Spain, specific laws were applied to regulate life and labor.

+Regarding labor, provisions were enacted that aimed to benefit the indigenous people, called naturales at that time.
+The economic interests of the upper classes were affected if these provisions were fully enforced.

+The following points were to be applied: